ahnlak-rp2040/picow-boilerplate/docs/index.md

 ## Boilerplate Features

+* Pre-built Github Actions to automatically compile your project with every check-in, and generate ZIP package files with every release.
 * [USB Mass Storage Device](usbfs.md) presents a filesystem to the host computer, along with functions to allow your project to read and write files to that in-flash filesystem.
 This is done while preserving the usual `stdio` USB functionality of the Raspberry Pi Pico C/C++ SDK.

+### Optional Extras

+These extras can be found in the `opt/` directory; they are each single-file single-purpose packages that you use if you need them, and ignore them if you don't!

 * [Configuration File Handling](config.md) is a drop-in example of how you can leverage the USB Mass Storage Device filesystem to easily offer users a way to edit a local configuration file.